JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 make quick-config
 ```

 ...this was literally one prompt with Cursor.

-A flask CMS JSON editor:
+A flask CMS JSON editor: *works together with the landing-page-book-astro-tailwind Astro theme*

 ![Flask CMS Editor for Ebook Landing JSON](/blog_img/entrepre/product/ebook-flask.png)